4D LiDARs vs 4D RADARS: Why the LiDAR vs RADAR comparison is more relevant today than ever

 Camera vs LiDAR vs RADAR comparison (in this order)

-Notice how the camera has lots of advantages related to scene understanding, RADAR has lots of strengths in its maturity, weather conditions, and velocity measurement, and the LiDAR has one key strenght: the distance estimation.
+Notice how the camera has lots of advantages related to scene understanding, RADAR has lots of strengths in its maturity, weather conditions, and velocity measurement, and the LiDAR has one key strength: the distance estimation.

-Now the problem is: How do we avoid using all 3 sensors?
+Now the problem is:

+How do we avoid using all 3 sensors?
 In self-driving cars for example, the more sensors we use, the more expensive the car will be.
 What Elon Musk and Tesla did when removing the RADAR, and staying without a LiDAR, is the best economical decision for them to sell cars directly to consumers.

 Today, we have access to new LiDAR and RADAR systems: the 4D LiDAR and the 4D RADAR.
 These both return a great depth estimation, a clean point cloud, and directly measure the velocity.
+Integrating lidar data with advanced processing techniques enhances the efficiency and accuracy of workflows, benefiting areas such as urban planning and disaster response.

-Let's see how:
+Let's see how...

 The new RADAR and LiDAR sensors of self-driving cars